 Air National Guard Created After World War II

 State militias originally consisted of army units.
 With the splitting off of the Army Air Corps into the Air Force following World War II, state militias (by then known as the National Guard) expanded to include Air as well as Army units.

 As mentioned above, the bulk of the soldiers in most of our Wars have been volunteers in their respective state militias who were mobilized for the war.
-It wasn’t until World Wars I and II and the Cold War that the regular military was expanded by the draft to a size larger than the National Guard.
+It wasn’t until World Wars I and II and the Cold War that the regular military was expanded by conscription, also known as the military draft, to a size larger than the National Guard.
 Even in World Wars I and II there were numerous National Guard units fighting alongside the regular Army.

 Complaints from Korean War Led to Near Exclusive Use of Federal Troops in Vietnam War

 Following World War II it was again the National Guard and part-time citizen soldiers who make up the regular military’s reserve units (U.S. Army, Navy, Air Force and Marines – the Coast Guard is a part of the U.S. Treasury Department but, like the state militias, is temporarily transferred into service for the Defense Department during war time) who formed the bulk of the troops fighting in the Korean War.

 Because of complaints about unfairness of calling National Guard and military reserve units, which were made up mainly of veterans of World War II, to fight again in the Korean War, we switched and relied mainly on the regular active duty military forces to fight the Viet Nam War.

 Elimination of Military Draft Has Pushed National Guard to Forefront of Our National Defense Again

 With the replacement of the draft with the all volunteer military following the Vietnam War, we again placed major reliance on the National Guard for defense.